-I work full time in media communications at Baylor University, where I’ve been since 2011.
-My mission is to recruit and train our faculty experts and researchers to work with the media and share their stories.
+I work full time at Baylor University, where I’ve been since 2011.
+As a team member in Baylor University’s Office of Media and Public Relations, my mission is to recruit and train our faculty experts and researchers to work with the media and share their stories.
 I love this work and I see great opportunities.

 In addition to my work in media communications, I’ve found passion in the classroom.
 I’m blessed to pick up a few classes each year in Baylor’s journalism, public relations and new media department.
 I currently teach a class on journalism law and ethics.

 I am married to a beautiful woman, Corinn, and we have three sons.
 We live in Temple, Texas.